 On 30 December 1976, the Prime Minister Manea Mănescu of Ceaușescu’s Romania signed an agreement with Citroën to form a production Joint Venture.

-It had been the climax of more than 18 months of negotiations after the Romanians, and saw Citroën offering air-cooled, torsion-bar suspended TA a new factory and a transfer of technology.
+It had been the climax of more than 18 months of negotiations after the Romanians, and saw Citroën offering an air-cooled, torsion-bar suspended TA, a new factory and a transfer of technology.

 It was a clever deal.
 Romania would buy a factory from Citroën at a favourable rate, and would produce Projet TA, to all intents and purposes, a new and up-to date supermini design in its brand new 350,000 square metre Automobile Craiova factory in Oltenia (hence the name).

 Adapting the TA for production in Romania, the five-door body was redeveloped into a structurally simpler three door, and a higher ride height.
-In retained the TA’s torsion bar suspension set-up and air-cooled engines, and a typically idiosyncratic interior with satellite style controllers.
+It retained the TA’s torsion bar suspension set-up and air-cooled engines, and a typically idiosyncratic interior with satellite-style controllers.

 In 1980, the factory was opened, and it was hoped that up to 130,000 cars a year would be built by 7000 line workers.
-But due to delays, corruption and old fashioned bureaucratic inertia, production didn’t actually ramp up until 1982, some six year after the Visa went on sale.
+But due to delays, corruption and old-fashioned bureaucratic inertia, production didn’t actually ramp up until 1982, some six years after the Visa went on sale.